-Taking your child to see a psychologist may make you feel worried and anxious, and maybe even guilty.
+Taking your child to see a child psychologist may make you feel worried and anxious or even guilty.
 This is perfectly normal – you as a parent are programmed to worry about them and to want the best for them.
 Meet with the psychologist, discuss your concerns, and work in partnership to reduce the problems your child is experiencing.
-Remember, helping your child be the best they can be is what good parenting is all about.
+Helping your child be the best they can be is what good parenting is all about.

 Many parents bring their children to psychologists like us for a number of reasons.
 They may be: